finbourne/lusid-sdk-java/sdk/docs/PortfoliosApi.md

 <a id="patchPortfolio"></a>
 # **patchPortfolio**
-> ActionResultOfPortfolio patchPortfolio(scope, code, operation)
+> ActionResultOfPortfolio patchPortfolio(scope, code, operation).execute();

 [EARLY ACCESS] PatchPortfolio: Patch portfolio.

 Create or update certain fields for a particular portfolio.
 The behaviour is defined by the JSON Patch specification.
 Currently supported are: CreationDate, InstrumentScopes.

 ### Example
 ```java